Sherry has been writing about home, family, and pets since 2008. She enjoys retirement, traveling, reading, and crafts.

 Traveling through today, you will find a tree-lined boulevard with condos and shopping divisions.
 There is an Old Town along D Street about a mile from Foothill.
 There you will see turn-of-the-century buildings and commemoration of the old orange groves.
 Old Town is also home to La Verne University, a popular private college.
 It is a small college situated on old-town city blocks and blends in with the neighborhood.

-Two blocks south of Foothill on D St. is the United Methodist Church, site of the closing scene of 1964 movie The Graduate.
+Two blocks south of Foothill on D St. is the United Methodist Church, the site of the closing scene of the 1964 movie The Graduate.

 Read "Remembering Mt.
 Baldy Drive-In" for more information about the immediate area on Foothill.